 Seiryu values the experience of Empty Field retreats that integrate our relationship to earth, air, fire, water, and food.
 She values the Zen West sangha for its close relationships and its focus on living every day human lives as Zen students.
-Seiryu brings poetry, Buddhist study, and facilitation skills to the sangha and currently serves as the Doan-kokyo (chant leader).
+Seiryu brings poetry, Buddhist study, and facilitation skills to the sangha and currently serves as the Doan-kokyo (chant leader) and Yoga Sensei.
 Her dharma name means “Peaceful Dragon.”

 Bruce was first touched by the Dharma in the early 1970’s after returning home from Viet Nam.
 He traveled for many years, living primarily in a 1964 Ford Econoline van.
 After attending a talk by Babba Ram Dass in Atlanta, Georgia he moved to Macon, Georgia to live with the people that organized that event, and discovered Zazen.
 On March 28, 2018 he took Jukai at the Empty Field Zendo, declaring Buddhism as his primary path.
 Bruce serves as co-chiden.